bitwiseworks/dooble-os2/README-os2.txt

 - Audio in youtube.com videos may only play for a few seconds and then go silent.
 This depends on a combination of the hardware installed in your computer.

+- Printing is not currently supported in Chromium on OS/2.
+Dooble will crash.

+- Private windows are not supported in single-process mode by Chromium.
+An attempt to switch to it will make Dooble immediately exit.

 Contacts